loklaan/adventofcode/2024-deno/readme.md

   Options:

     -h, --help         - Show this help.
     -V, --version      - Show the version number for this program.
-    -s, --spoilers - Show the version number for this program.
+    -s, --spoiler-free - Obscure the answer to avoid sharing spoilers.

   Commands: